March 6 1861 Wednesday

 Postmaster General John Henninger Reagan.

 CSA.
 The Confederate Provisional Congress called for volunteers to create the Provisional Army of the Confederate States (PACS) which was to become the effective military force of the Confederacy.
 The Act permitted the establishment of an army not exceeding 100,000 men for twelve months’ service.
 Congress also authorised the creation of staff, brigades, and divisions.
 The majority of Confederate officers were to be given assignments in the Provisional Army (PACS).
+Regiments were to be raised by the various States but grouped into brigades commanded by Confederate officers.

 District of Columbia.
-The US President Abraham Lincoln refused to meet three envoys sent by the Confederate Government, Martin J Crawford, John Forsyth, and A B Brown.
+US President Abraham Lincoln refused to meet three envoys sent by the Confederate Government, Martin J Crawford, John Forsyth, and A B Brown.
 The envoys attempted unsuccessfully to arrange meetings with the new Federal administration as if they represented a sovereign nation.

 Missouri.
 The Missouri state convention called for a convention of the Southern states which had not yet seceded, to meet at Nashville, Tennessee, on 15 April 1861 “providing for such amendments to the Constitution of the United States as shall secure to all the states equal rights in the Union”, and declaring strongly against secession.